sethreidnz/react-testing-library/README.md

-# react-testing-library
+# React testing library with Next.js

-A demo for using react testing library with next.js
+A demo for using react testing library with Next.js